 If you’ve worshiped with us, you’ll have seen the countless ways parishioners can be involved at St. Paul’s every Sunday morning.
 Read on for information on these volunteer ministries.

-Healing Teams: Healing Ministry is central to our life together at St. Paul’s.
+Healing Ministry is central to our life together at St. Paul’s.
 A large part of Jesus’ ministry and the ministry he passed on to his disciples involved healing of all kinds.
 Each Sunday the sacrament of anointing and prayers for healing is offered during Holy Communion.
 Following the ancient healing tradition described in Scripture, our healing teams use special sacramental oil, delicately scented, to make the sign of the Cross in the name of the Trinity on the foreheads of all who come for healing prayer.
 Consistent with our “open Table” where all are welcome to receive Holy Communion, the sacrament of anointing and prayers for healing is available to anyone who desires healing support for themselves or for others—for physical, emotional and spiritual needs, including healing of relationships, memories, and freedom from addictions, or any other unspoken need.

-To learn more about any of these roles, or to express your interest in joining a particular ministry, contact Marsha Dunn, parish administrator, at (203) 847-2806.
+Training and support are available for all roles.
+To learn more, or to express your interest in joining a particular ministry, contact Marsha Dunn, Associate for Member Engagement and Parish Administration, at (203) 847-2806.